alias: nt3 up

 nt3 push --overwrite

-# Push a specific language
+# Push a specific language only

 nt3 push -l fr